Scratch Neutron Original Design / Scratch Built

 FinishedBrief:

 This is me entry for t' EMRR “Retro Spaceship” rocket design.
-When this contest was first introduced I was very excited that I finally had a good excuse t' build a vacuum former so I picked “Cool Rockets Space Bucket”.
-Ahoy!
-Avast!
+When this contest be first introduced I be very excited that I finally had a good excuse t' build a vacuum former so I picked “Cool Rockets Space Bucket”.
+Avast, me proud beauty!
 My daughter who helped throughout build said it looks like a rocket that Jimmy Neutron would build so we have named it “T' Neutron.”
 Neutron is designed t' use a D/E motor and is aft engine ejection with a 18-24 inch Nylon parachute.

 Initial DesighConstruction: